Dangelo-JAN/hello-react-front-end/README.md

 ### Usage

 - Get the API server running
-- Use on your terminal: npx run build
+- Use on your terminal: npm run start
+- Type y (yes) to run on another port

 ## Authors